stemoutreach/CodeCreateLab/Level4.md

 ## ✅ Level Checkpoint

 To pass this level, show:
-- Demonstrate a Working Reaction Game
+- Demonstrate a Working Reaction Game based on the GPIOZero Recipe - https://gpiozero.readthedocs.io/en/stable/recipes.html#reaction-game
 - You modified a recipe in some way (change pins, timing, behavior)
 - Create your own project using combination of sensor, LEDs, motors etc...